lj453/Analyzing-the-UK-s-national-energy-consumption/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the University of Exeter - see the [LICENSE](LICENSE) file for details.